bigtoga/Examples/Cloud - Azure/DP-300/Azure SQL Database - SQL Server.md

 # Disaster Recovery and High Availability

-### Scenario: Goal 1: During normal operations, want at least 2 readable copies of `Sales` database.
+### Scenario: Goal 1: Want at least 2 readable copies of `Sales` database.
 Goal 2: Ensure that `Sales` remains available if a datacenter fails.
 How?

 **Use Business Critical tier with Availability Zone**
 - Premium or Business Critical tiers both leverage the **Premium availability model**